jscad/OpenJSCAD.org/README.md

   * viewer-minimal.html for the barebones viewer
   * viewer-options.html for the 'all options' variant of the above

-NOTE: The web-site may need configuration changes to allow access to the contents.
+>NOTE: You might need configuration changes to allow access to the some of the contents (examples etc).

 ### Use as Command Line Interface (CLI)